pranaybinju/maps_blog/blogs/2019/preview-email/preview-email.md

 Mailer.send(message);
 ```

-- Then you simply call the send function of Mailer.js as shown in index.js (at line:10) which will inject the name variable into the test.pug and render the email in a new tab
+- Then you simply call the send function of Mailer.js as shown in index.js which will inject the name variable into the test.pug and render the email in a new tab

 - Local mail snapshot for reference: